Ioannis-Laventzakis/expense-tracker-application/README2.0.md

 # Expense Tracker

 ## Overview
 The Expense Tracker is a simple application for managing user accounts and their expenses.
 It allows users to create new accounts, see all created accounts, create expenses, see all expenses, and search for expenses based on different criteria.
+The application is developed using Spring Boot, Thymeleaf, Bootstrap 5, PostgreSQL, JPA Hibernate, and JPQL.

 ## Project Structure

 - **Model**: Contains the `User` entity class representing a user account as well as an `Expense` entity representing an expense.
 - **Repository**: Contains the `UserRepository` interface and the `ExpenseRepository` interface for database operations.
+The `ExpenseRepository` implements 10 custom operations using JPQL and `@Modifying`.
-- **Service**: Contains the `UserService` and `ExpenseService` interface for business logic.
+- **Service**: Contains the `UserService` and `ExpenseService` interfaces for business logic.
+Service methods are annotated with `@Transactional` to ensure transactional integrity.
 - **Controller**: Contains the `ExpenseTrackerController` class for handling web requests.
+It implements endpoints for CRUD operations and custom operations.
 - **ExpenseTrackerApplication**: Runs the whole application.
-- **Templates**: Contains all HTML files.
+- **Templates**: Contains all HTML files developed using Thymeleaf templates and Bootstrap 5.

+## Entities

+### User Entity
+- `id`: Long (Primary Key)
+- `username`: String
+- `password`: String
+- `email`: String

+### Expense Entity
+- `id`: Long (Primary Key)
+- `amount`: Double
+- `description`: String
+- `category`: String
+- `date`: LocalDate
+- `user`: User (Many-to-One relationship)

 ## HTML Templates